Max88-git/sololearn-web-dev-fundamentals/README.md

 ## My process

 - It took me 19 days to finish the course.
 It broke down what I needed to know about web programming into small, "bite-sized" bits, making it simple to keep up with my studies.
-I spent 1-2 hours per day going through each section, making notes and completing taks and quizzes along the way.
+I spent 1-2 hours per day going through each section, making notes and completing tasks and quizzes along the way.

 ### Built with